DIY Reversed Sequin Corkboard

 Here it is placed on her desk.
 Now I just have to convince her to use it as the cork board because she is too scared to pin things into it.
 She doesn’t want to wreck it she says.

 It isn’t a perfectly fitted piece but I made it work and most importantly my daughter doesn’t need her mama to be perfect.
 Process over perfection.
 It was less than the $50 one at Justice and multi-colored as well.
 I do have leftover fabric so I’m thinking of other projects.

 Share with me some of your ideas!
 Reversed sequin is so much fun!

-Bonnie is an admitted book, planner, craft, coffee and chocoholic.
-She spends her free time buried in books or craft supplies.
-When she is not creating she loves helping other women find their creative centre.
-Former high school teacher now she is the creator and owner of Adalinc to Life Blog and Boutique.
+Owner and Creator of Adalinc to LifeBonnie is an admitted book, planner, craft, coffee and chocoholic.
+She loves sharing her passion for books, journaling, mindfulness, meditation, crafting and gaining confidence in developing our creative souls.
+Former high school teacher now she is the creator and owner of Adalinc to Life Blog.